Uterine contraction: Directionality of contractions

 A shift in the myosin expression of the uterine smooth muscle has been hypothesized as arising for changes in the directions of uterine contractions during the menstrual cycle.

-Labour
+Labour and pregnancy

-Uterine contractions are part of the process of natural childbirth (i.e., not by Caesarean section).
-During labor, uterine contractions changes from episodic and uncoordinated to highly-coordinated.
-This change typically occurs at night, suggesting neural control, and significantly increases intrauterine pressure.
-Some women may experience contractions before labour is due.
-These are Braxton Hicks contractions, which are sometimes referred to as "false labour."
+Uterine contractions are a vital part of natural childbirth, which occur during the process of labour and delivery, (typically this excludes caesarean section).
+These labour contractions are characterized by their rhythmic tightening and relaxation of the myometrium, the most prominent uterine muscle.
+Labour contractions primarily serve the purpose of opening and dilating the cervix, which leads to the assisting of the passage of the baby through the vaginal canal during the first stage of labour.

+Throughout pregnancy, the uterus experiences motor denervation, thus inhibiting spontaneous contractions.
+The remaining contractions are predominantly hormonally controlled.
+The decrease in the coordination of uterine smooth muscles cells reduces the effectiveness of contractions, causing the uterus to enter a state of uterine quiescence.
+During the beginning of labour, contractions may initially be intermittent and irregular, but will transition into a more coordinated pattern as the labour progresses.
+This transition is governed by various myogenic, neurogenic, and hormonal factors working together.
+As labour progresses, contractions will typically increase in frequency and intensity, which leads to a significant rise in intrauterine pressure.

+Otherwise, not all contractions experienced by pregnant individuals are indications of the beginning of labour.
+Some women experience what are commonly called Braxton Hicks contractions before their initial due date, which are characterized as “false labour."
+Though similar to labour uterine contractions, these contractions do not play a prominent role in cervical dilation or the progression of childbirth.

 Oxytocin

 The hormone oxytocin has been identified as inducing uterine contractions, and labour in general.
 Oxytocin is produced by the body naturally and since the 1950s has also been available in synthetic pharmaceutical form.
 In either form, oxytocin stimulates uterine contractions to accelerate the process of childbirth.
 Production and secretion of oxytocin is controlled by a positive feedback mechanism, where its initial release, either naturally or in pharmaceutical form, stimulates production and release of further oxytocin.
 For example, when oxytocin is released during a contraction of the uterus at the start of childbirth, this stimulates production and release of more oxytocin and an increase in the duration, intensity and frequency of contractions.
 This process compounds in intensity and frequency and continues until the triggering activity ceases.